issssse/introduktion-till-datorer.github.io/content/english/2025/preparation/_index.md

 ### Activate your Zoom account

-Before you start using Zoom at Uppsala University, you must [activate your Zoom account][activate-zoom], which is linked to your [Student account](#student-account).
+Before you start using Zoom at Uppsala University, you must [activate][activate-zoom] your Zoom account, which is linked to your [Student account](#student-account).

 [uu-zoom]: https://www.uu.se/en/students/it-for-students/software/zoom